cogini/mix_deploy/README.md

 ## Configuration

-The library tries to choose smart defaults, so it should require minimal configuration for standard cases.
+The library tries to choose smart defaults.
 It reads the app name from `mix.exs` and calculates default values for its configuration parameters.

 If your app is named `foo_bar`, it will create a service named `foo-bar`, deployed to `/srv/foo-bar`, running under the user `foo-bar`.